PIAS Group: History

-Michel Lambot and Kenny Gates met circa September 1981 at Michel's record store then called "Casablanca Moon", exclusively selling records from independent labels and they quickly became friends.
+Michel Lambot and Kenny Gates met circa September 1981 at Lambot's record store then called "Casablanca Moon", exclusively selling records from independent labels, and they quickly became friends.

-In June 1982 the store "Casablanca Moon" was closed down and they made plans to start an import company named "Play It Again Sam".
-Play It Again Sam started importing from the UK in October 1982 and were based in the basement of Kenny's parents' house in Brussels, Belgium.
-Michel and Kenny were then respectively 21 and 19 years old.
-The company was incorporated in March 1983 with a starting capital of €5000 and the strategy rapidly became a "distributor" rather than an importer / wholesaler; that meant offering a full range of services to labels, such as promotion and marketing.
-The activities were then extended to production through the creation of their own label in 1984.
-In 1990, [PIAS] set up offices in Hilversum, Holland, then followed the takeover of Vital in 1993 (which was renamed [PIAS] UK in 2008).
-[PIAS] offices were set up in Paris and London in 1994, in Hamburg in 1995, in Madrid in 2000 and in New York in 2013 as well as two joint ventures called [PIAS] Nordic in Scandinavia and [PIAS] Australia.
+In June 1982, Casablanca Moon was closed down and they made plans to start an import company named "Play It Again Sam".
+(Note: as a nod to a misquoted line from the film Casablanca) The company started importing from the UK in October 1982 and was based in the basement of Gates' parents' house in Brussels, Belgium.
+Lambot and Gates were then respectively 21 and 19 years old.
+The company was incorporated in March 1983 with a starting capital of €5000.
+Their strategy rapidly became to be a "distributor" rather than an importer / wholesaler; this meant offering a full range of services to labels, such as promotion and marketing.
+Their activities were then extended to production through the creation of their own label in 1984.

+In 1990, PIAS set up offices in Hilversum, Holland, and took over Vital in 1993 (which was renamed PIAS UK in 2008).
+PIAS offices were set up in Paris and London in 1994, in Hamburg in 1995, in Madrid in 2000, and in New York in 2013, as well as two joint ventures, PIAS Nordic in Scandinavia and PIAS Australia.

-In early 2013, [PIAS] acquired Cooperative Music (and the Coop-owned V2 Records label) from Universal Music Group, for a fee in the region of £500,000 forming the new business division [PIAS] Cooperative.
-The same year, [PIAS] acquired Rough Trade Distribution in the Benelux.
+In early 2013, PIAS acquired Cooperative Music (and the Coop-owned V2 Records label) from Universal Music Group, for a fee in the region of £500,000 forming the new business division [PIAS] Cooperative.
+The same year, PIAS acquired Rough Trade Distribution in the Benelux.

-[PIAS] and Universal Music entered into a strategic global alliance on 9 June 2021.
-The agreement will see UMG finance [PIAS] in addition to accessing the company's international distribution network.
+PIAS and Universal Music entered into a strategic global alliance on 9 June 2021.
+The agreement will see UMG finance PIAS in addition to accessing the company's international distribution network.

 In November 2022, Universal Music Group purchased a 49 percent stake in PIAS.
 As part of the deal, the catalogues of several Universal artists were transferred to PIAS, including Jurassic 5, DJ Shadow, The Dandy Warhols, Texas, and Eels.
-The PIAS-Universal alliance was further extended with the Universal Music's acquisition of the existing shareholding owned by the company's founders Kenny Gates and Michel Lambot, announced on 15 October 2024.
+The PIAS-Universal alliance was further extended with the Universal Music's acquisition of the existing shareholding owned by the company's founders Gates and Lambot, announced on 15 October 2024.